MELISSA MCCARTNEY, ED.D

 Fedock, B., Avella, J., McCartney, M., & Neeley, D. (2016, December).
 Online adjunct higher education teachers’ perceptions of using social media as instructional approaches to reach diverse learners.
 Presented at the 29th Annual Arizona Educational Research Organization Conference.
 Tempe, AZ.

-McCartney, M., Rick, H., (2016, November).
-Bite-sized learning In library skill development: Micro learning application.
-Presented at Online Learning Consortium 2016 Accelerate Conference.
-Orlando, FL.
+McCartney, M., & Rick, H., (2016, November).
+Bite-sized learning in library skill development: Micro-learning application.
+Presented at 2016 OLC Accelerate Conference.
+Online Learning Consortium, Orlando, FL.

 McCartney, M. (2014, January).
 Preventing plagiarism and strategies for teaching APA formatting.
 Presented at the Anthem College Annual Faculty meeting.
 Phoenix, AZ.